snooze6214/aoc2022/docs/src/day_1.md

 Funnily enough, all solutions benifit from this optimization except for the third approach, and honestly I don't quite know why as of now.

+_Addendum_:
+Actually some of the performance implications from the previous benchmark makes sense:
+- The sorting solution and three linear pass solution (`2a` and `2b`) benifitted the most out of making the underlying datastructure cache friendly, which makes sense, because the cache only helps optimize memory access to the same data object over and over again.
+Both sorting and the three linear pass solution have this property, hence the somewhat sizable performance improvement.
+- I still dont know why the `2c` performs worse tho :/ That's something to ponder about.